PORT SUNLIGHT VILLAGE, BOROUGH OF WIRRAL, LIVERPOOL CITY REGION.

 The Liverpool City Region is seen by many as the Gay Capital of the UK, with even it's very own Gay Quarter in Liverpool City Centre which was the first of its kind to be recognised, the neighbourhood is now officially known as The Pride Quarter.

-Other successful gay Liverpudlians include comedian, presenter and former Drag Queen Paul O'Grady, the "King of Bling", Herbert Howe, who was known for his City Centre hairdressers, and the beloved longtime city resident Pete Price, after choosing Liverpool as his home for more than four decades now.
+Other successful LGBTQ+ Liverpudlians include Comedian, Presenter and former Drag Queen, Paul O'Grady, and the beloved longtime City resident, Pete Price, after choosing Liverpool as his home for more than four decades now.

-Pete Burns was born on the 5th of August 1959, in Port Sunlight, a quaint model village in the Wirral Borough of the Liverpool City Region.
-Pete passed away after a sudden cardiac arrest on 23 October 2016 in London.
+Pete Burns was born on the 5th of August 1959, in Port Sunlight, a quaint model village in the Borough of Wirral of the Liverpool City Region.
+Pete passed away after a sudden cardiac arrest on the 23rd of October 2016 in London.

 He will be sadly missed and who knows what he could have continued to contribute to the community and the world if he was still with us today, however, this does not take away from all that he achieved in his time with us.